 - Bring the pot to a low boil, then stir in egg noodles.
 Cover the pot, reduce the heat, and simmer for 10 to 12 minutes, stirring often, until the noodles are tender.

 - Finally, remove pot from the heat and stir in the sour cream until all is well blended.
-Allow the stroganoff to thicken, covered, for 5 to 10 minutes before serving, garnishing the dish with parsley and black pepper.
+Allow the stroganoff to thicken, covered, for 5 to 10 minutes before serving, garnishing the dish with parsley (or dill) and some cracked black pepper.

-The key to perfect, unbroken sauce is stirring the sour cream gradually into the pot after it’s been taken off the heat!
-The dairy can sometimes curdle when it hits the heat, so tempering it in slowly prevents that.
+- The key to perfect, unbroken sauce is stirring the sour cream gradually into the pot after it’s been taken off the heat!
+The dairy can sometimes curdle when it hits the heat, so tempering it in slowly prevents that, giving you the perfect creamy ground beef stroganoff you’re looking for.

-If you’re short on sour cream but have Greek yogurt, you can sub that in instead – just squeeze in a bit of lemon juice also for that tangy pop!
+- If you’re short on sour cream but have Greek yogurt, you can substitute that in instead – just squeeze in a bit of lemon juice also for that tangy pop!

 HELPFUL KITCHEN TOOLS FOR MAKING GROUND BEEF STROGANOFF: